javierseixas/disbursements-exercise/README.md

     * I create the application layer as an agnostic entry point to the logic
     * I create the domain entities and service
 * Now I start coding!
+* The main logic in the `DisburmentsCalculationService` so I create a test for it.
+* For creating the test I first think about the input.
+It will require a list of orders.
+I assume they are already filtered with status completed
+* I create the first without implementation, just for following TDD approach